800 Seasons: Change and Continuity in Bloomington, 1818-2018

 March 23, 1993 - August 10, 1993

 A display of photographs by Bruce Tambarelli showing the environment and the people of Guatemala.
-Additional displays included artifacts from the musuem collections of Guatemalan textiles and artwork.
+Additional displays included artifacts from the museum collections of Guatemalan textiles and artwork.

 Maps and the Columbian Encounter